Maryann Plunkett

-Maryann Plunkett (born c.
-1953) is an American actress and singer.
-Plunkett has performed on the stage both on Broadway and Off-Broadway.
-She has appeared in the entire play cycle of Richard Nelson's Apple Family Plays.
+Maryann Plunkett is an American actress and singer.

+Plunkett made her Broadway debut playing Sister Agnes in Agnes of God.
 In 1987, she won the Tony Award for Best Leading Actress in a Musical for her performance as Sally Smith in Me and My Girl.
+In 2024, she received her second Tony Award nomination for her leading role in the musical adaptation of The Notebook.
+In addition, she has made appearances in various films and series such as Little Women, Manifest, A Beautiful Day in the Neighborhood, and Dr. Death.

 Career

 Plunkett graduated from the University of New Hampshire, and was a founding member of Portland Stage repertory company in Maine.

-She played on Broadway as Bernadette Peters's replacement in the role of "Dot" in Sunday in the Park with George in 1985.

-In 1987, she won the Tony Award for Best Leading Actress in a Musical for her performance as "Sally Smith" in Me and My Girl.
+She appeared on Broadway as Bernadette Peters's replacement in the role of Dot in Sunday in the Park with George in 1985.
+In 1987, she won the Tony Award for Best Leading Actress in a Musical for her performance as Sally Smith in Me and My Girl.

 She appeared in the 1991 Broadway revival of Arthur Miller's The Crucible, in which she played Elizabeth Proctor opposite Martin Sheen as John Proctor, in an all-star cast including Michael York and Fritz Weaver.
-She was part of the Tony Randall National Actors Theatre company, and performed in their production of Saint Joan by Shaw in 1993 on Broadway.
+She was part of the Tony Randall's National Actors Theatre company, and performed in their production of Saint Joan by George Bernard Shaw in 1993 on Broadway.
 She performed in the National Actors Theatre productions of A Little Hotel on the Side by Georges Feydeau and Maurice Desvallières on Broadway in 1992, and in The Seagull by Anton Chekov in 1992.

 Plunkett appeared in the television movies The Littlest Victims and Breaking the Silence, and in feature films including Claire Dolan and The Company Men.
 She guest-starred on episodes of Matlock, L.A.
 Law, Murder She Wrote, Miami Vice, Star Trek: The Next Generation, and Law & Order.

-Richard Nelson "Apple Family Plays"

-She and her husband Jay O. Sanders appeared together in the Richard Nelson play Sorry in 2012 at the Off-Broadway Public Theatre.
+She and her husband, actor Jay O. Sanders, appeared together in all four of Richard Nelson's The Apple Family Plays: That Hopey Changey Thing, Sweet and Sad, Sorry, and Regular Singing.
+They premiered at the Off-Broadway The Public Theater in 2010, 2011, 2012, and 2013 respectively.

-She was nominated for the 2013 Drama Desk Award, Outstanding Featured Actress in a Play for her role as "Barbara Apple".
-Plunkett played the role of "Barbara Apple" in the other Nelson "Apple Family" plays as well.
-They appeared together in the Off-Broadway production of That Hopey Changey Thing in October 2010 at the Public Theatre.